herkis/bachelor-2024/README.md

-To remove all of the files, go in dev_ws/ and paste this command
+To remove all of the files, go in the parent folder and paste this command

-	sudo rm -r launch/ src/sensor_* README.md LICENSE SUMS/
+	sudo rm -r SUMS

 ## Documentation on code